Native American civil rights: Christianization and assimilation

-Many European missionaries believed that it was their sacred duty and calling from God to convert Native Americans to Christianity.Green, Leslie C. and Plive Patricia Dickason.
-The Law of Nations and the New World. pg.
-173 Spaniards practiced Christianization in the New World using Pope Alexander VI's papal bull, Inter caetera.
-This allowed rulers to "bring under their sway [non-Christian] 'countries and islands' "discovered" by Columbus, along with 'their residents and inhabitants, and to bring them to the Catholic faith.'"
+Many European missionaries believed that it was their sacred duty and calling from God to convert Native Americans to Christianity.
+Spaniards practiced Christianization in the New World using Pope Alexander VI's papal bull, Inter caetera.
+This allowed rulers to assert control over [non-Christian] countries and islands "discovered" by Columbus, including their residents and inhabitants, and convert them to Catholicism.

-The missionaries developed "praying towns" to create "orderly Christian communities filled with model converts who were living and working under the watchful eye of a priest or pastor".
+English missionaries developed "praying towns" to create "orderly Christian communities filled with model converts who were living and working under the watchful eye of a priest or pastor".
 Within these communities, converts to the Christian faith would be placed in a separate area from the remainder of the tribe in order to prevent regression back to their native beliefs.
 Missionaries such as John Eliot, a Puritan, and Isaac McCoy, a Baptist, led the way in the spread of their beliefs within these types of towns and among the natives.
 These towns led the way to the future separation of the natives from the remainder of society in Native American reservations.